jespinol/INV3ST0R/README.md

 From the login page, create a new account or log in with your credentials, create or navigate to your investment account, and start using the application to simulate stock trading.

+For demonstration purposes, the following credentials can be used to log in to the *deployed* application:
+- Email: `1@test.com`
+- Password: `investor`

+## Known issues
+- GCP App Engine and Cloud SQL are set up with the lowest configurations possible causing the application to be slow and unresponsive at times.
+On certain occasions this will log out the user.
+- The application is not optimized for mobile devices and may not display correctly on smaller screens.
+- The application does not have a feature to change or reset a user's password.
+- The application uses Polygon.ai's free-tier API which has a limit of 5 requests per minute.
+This may cause the application to fail to get stock data temporarily.

 <br></br>
 ***